AlexandreBidon/playlist-maker/README.md

 TODO : Add a dummy AudioDB object and a dummy LyricsOVH object to test the endpoints.
 The dummy objects ensure that changes to API wouldn't influence the test.

-### TODO

-- Healthcheck endpoint : add a default endpoint that returns info on the status of the service